-While legalized gambling has expanded over the past 20 years in Oregon, so too have the efforts to mitigate gambling related harm with publically funded treatment and prevention efforts, along with responsible gambling messaging, programs and policy.
+While legalized gambling has expanded over the past 25+ years in Oregon, so too have the efforts to help reduce harm with treatment and prevention efforts, along with responsible gambling messaging, programs, and policies.

 Oregon Lottery approved by 66% of voters as an amendment to the Constitution.
 Scratch-it’s are the first game to be introduced.